Khairul Idham Pawi: Second Moto3 World Championship stint

 After being replaced in Moto2 by Somkiat Chantra, Pawi returned to Moto3 for the 2020 season, but struggled on the smaller bikes, and scored no points during the year.

 In May 2021, following no offers from motorcycle grand prix racing teams, Pawi announced his surprise retirement, aged only 22.

 Malaysian Superbike Championship

-In 2021, he made a comeback from retirement to join the TKKR Racing team for the remainder of the 2021 Malaysian superbike races, picking up two podiums, including a win.
-He finished the season in 4th place (out of 9 riders) with 72 points.
+In 2021, Pawi made a comeback from retirement to join the TKKR Racing team for the remainder of the 2021 Malaysian superbike races, picking up two podiums, including a win.
+He finished the season in fourth place (out of nine riders) with 72 points.

 Asia Road Racing Championship

 Boon Siew Honda Malaysia

-After a fantastic result back in Malaysia Superbike, Pawi joined Boon Siew Honda Malaysia to race in Supersport Category partnering up with Azroy Hakeem Anuar and Helmi Azman riding the latest Honda CBR-600RR.
+After a winning result, back in Malaysia Superbike, Pawi joined Boon Siew Honda Malaysia to race in Supersport Category partnering up with Azroy Hakeem Anuar and Helmi Azman riding the latest Honda CBR-600RR.